attowatt/i2c2midi/README.md

 **i2c2midi is a simple DIY 4 hp eurorack module that speaks I2C and MIDI.**
 It's primarily build to be used together with [monome Teletype](https://monome.org/docs/teletype/).
 It receives I2C messages from Teletype and converts them to MIDI notes, MIDI CC messages and other MIDI messages to control external devices like synths and effects.

-**i2c2midi handles MIDI note off messages automatically for 8 voice polyphony on 16 MIDI channels.**
+**i2c2midi handles MIDI note off messages automatically for 8 voice polyphony per MIDI channel.**

 ![](pictures/i2c2midi_diagram.png)